 Domestic students must have a scanned copy of the insurance card (both front and back) to upload to the AcademicBlue℠ website so the preferred insurance can be verified.

 International students will be required to upload to the AcademicBlue℠ website the full policy document showing medical evacuation and repatriation insurance as well as the front and back of the insurance card.
-Please access the following link to view the requirements for submitting a waiver: AcademicBlue℠ Waiver then click link below International Medical, and Health Professional Students Only.
+Please access the following link to view the requirements for submitting a waiver: AcademicBlue℠ Waiver then click the link below International Medical, and Health Professional Students Only.

 Your alternate insurance plan must be Affordable Care Act (ACA) compliant.